 Post-Acute Withdrawal Syndrome

 Some people will experience long-term withdrawal symptoms.
 This is typically the result of extended painkiller use.
-Post-acute withdrawal syndrome refers to symptoms that can last months or even years and typically include more mental health symptoms than physical symptoms.
+Post-acute withdrawal syndrome refers to symptoms that can last months or even years and usually include more mental health symptoms than physical symptoms.

 Some of the key symptoms of post-acute withdrawal include: